ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 <p>X windows is almost always installed on graphical Linux, and can be installed on Mac OS X as XQuartz (which can be found at <a href="http://xquartz.macosforge.org/landing/" target="_blank">http://xquartz.macosforge.org/landing/</a>).</p>

-<p>Doing this on the CSIL server will be very slow, since the server is shared between everyone logged in.
-For better performance, use one of the CSIL workstation names as your SSH destination instead.
-You can find a list of the workstations at <a href="http://www.cs.ucsb.edu/~don/machines/csilmap.php" target="_blank">http://www.cs.ucsb.edu/~don/machines/csilmap.php</a>.
-To login to a workstation, just replace "CSIL" with the name of the workstation.
-For example, to login to "mickey":</p>
-<pre>$ ssh -X USERNAME@mickey.cs.ucsb.edu</pre>
 </ol>

 <div style="margin-left: 3em;" markdown="1">